wikimedia/restbase/README.md

 under development.

 RESTBase systematically emits statsd metrics about storage and backend requests.
-Especially the systematic metric production for backend services provides a good baseline level of performance and error instrumentation in a micro-service architecture.
+Specifically, the systematic metric production for backend services provides a good baseline level of instrumentation for tracking performance and errors in a micro-service architecture.

 ## Issue tracking